Back to Top

 L.ink places the artist and their procedural ink in a continuous feedback loop.

-Unpredictable ink growth affects the artist's hand movement
+Unpredictable ink growth affects artist's hand movement

-Artist's hand movement determines ink growth
+Artist's hand movement determines further ink growth

 L.ink